ADVANCE PRAISE FOR INHERIT THE DUST

 “African wildlife has never looked so regal and mysterious as in Brandt’s grave photographs.
 His elephants appear as weighty as the pyramids.
 His rhinos look more ancient than carbon.
 His apes know something we don’t.
 Given the multitude of human disasters in Africa, is it an indulgence to lose yourself in pictures that carry no hint of the wars and famines outside the frame?
 Not when the pictures are such powerful reminders that Africa is also a magnificent—and endangered—treasure house of animal life.”

-- Time Magazine (Time Top Five Photographic Books of 2005)
+— Time Magazine (Time Top Five Photographic Books)

 “Nick Brandt's images of the animals of Eastern Africa take one's breath away.
 These powerful glimpses of another world are so intimate one might hear the rustle of brush as a cheetah makes herself known, or the breathing of a lion as he stands alert.
 One cannot help but connect with these animals.
 They each have a unique personality.
 But it is not mere intimacy that attracts.